Algorithm with variable coefficients for computing matrix inverses: Introduction and preliminaries

 This norm is particularly convenient in numerical linear algebra applications because it can be computed directly from \eqref{Fro} with computational complexity $\O(nm)$.
 Such efficiency is not typical for many other matrix norms, including the spectral norm $\|\cdot\|_2$, which is defined only for square matrices.

-Iterative procedures for determining the inverse matrix $A^{-1}$ have been studied extensively since the pioneering work \cite{Sch}.
+A particularly influential idea for the matrix inversion, was the use of the Neumann series expansion.
+This approach inspired a variety of iterative methods, including the well-known Schultz (or Newton) iteration introduced in the mid-twentieth century.
+Later developments generalized this idea into the broader class of \textit{Hyper-Power methods}, which achieve higher orders of convergence by incorporating higher-degree polynomial corrections.
+The pioneering work on this topic was \cite{Sch}.

 These approaches rely on truncating the infinite series expansion $ (I-M)^{-1}=I+M+M^2+M^3+\cdots$ which is valid for any invertible matrix $M\in \R^{n\times n}$ whose spectral radius satisfies $r(M)<1$.
 From this expansion, one derives the well known Hyper-Power iterative scheme